 - James Boland, General President, International Union of Bricklayers and Allied Craftworkers, Washington, D.C.

-- Gabriel Byrne, Irish Cultural Ambassador to the United States, New York
+- Gabriel Byrne, New York

 - Dr. Brenda Flanagan, Davidson College, United States Cultural Ambassador, North Carolina